Skip navigation

 • Blood pressure medicines called angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) to reduce the amount of protein leaking into the urine

-• Diuretics ("water pills") to remove excess fluid
+• Diuretics (water pills) to remove excess fluid

 Fluids may be limited to help control swelling.

-The provider may recommend removing the kidneys to stop protein loss.
+Your child's provider may recommend removing the kidneys to stop protein loss.
 This may be followed by dialysis or a kidney transplant.

 Outlook (Prognosis)

-The disorder often leads to infection, malnutrition, and kidney failure.
+The condition often leads to infection, malnutrition, and kidney failure.
 It can lead to death by age 5, and many children die within the first year.
 Congenital nephrotic syndrome may be controlled in some cases with early and aggressive treatment, including an early kidney transplant.

 Possible Complications